Call to order: 01352 757777

 Missing link: Protein for horses prone to laminitis

 Have you considered the crucial role of protein in the diet of horses prone to laminitis?
-Where you are soaking and restricting hay for a good doer horse, prone to laminitis, how can you be sure there is enough protein in the daily diet?
+If you are soaking and restricting hay for a good doer horse, prone to laminitis, how can you be sure there is enough protein in the daily diet?

 Forage analysis and protein for horses prone to laminitis